amr2371/viz_and_eda/eda.md

     ##  9 CentralPark_NY USW00094728 2017-01-09     0  -4.9  -9.9 2017-01-01     -3.8
     ## 10 CentralPark_NY USW00094728 2017-01-10     0   7.8  -6   2017-01-01     -4.9
     ## # … with 1,085 more rows

+## Quick note

+Summarize only gets you so far.